EvandroLG/immutable/README.md

 ## How does it work?

 `immutable` is highly inspired by `Immer`, a popular JavaScript library to work with immutable states in a simple way.
-If you are already familiar with how this JavaScript library works, `immutable` won’t bring anything new for you.
+If you are already familiar with how this JavaScript library works, `immutable` won't bring anything new for you.

 In the end of the day, `immutable` is just a function that takes two arguments: the first one is the object state that we want to start from and the second argument is a function that is passed a `draft` that we can apply straightforward mutations.
 Those mutations will be used to produce the next state, taking care of any necessary copy and without changing the initial object.